lucasdekam/nb2220-test/README.md

 ===================================================

 The aim of this project is to create and publish lecture notes for NB2220 Statistical Physics for Nanobiology using [Jupyter Book](https://jupyterbook.org/intro.html).

+We found that open materials available online are either

+* meant for undergraduate physics students, and aimed at quantum mechanics;
+* or aimed at biology, but meant for graduate physics students, and therefore too advanced.

+In this course, students are introduced to statistical physics without expecting a background in quantum mechanics.
+Also, the aim is to provide biological examples as much as possible.

 This README serves as the documentation for teachers or TA's working on this book.

 ## Writing the book
 The book is written in an extended version of the Markdown language used by Jupyter Book.